jeussantiago/CoinCompanions/README.md

     -   if a person is in the trip already and they create a new expense of update an existing expense.
 We recalculate how much everyone owes after that
     -   if a person just joined the trip and did the thing where they specify which expenses to add themselves into.
 We are going to update all the expenses first, then recalculate.

+Backend

+-   [x] user can create a Group
+-   [x] see all users on the Group
+-   [x] user can invite users to the Group (any user can invite to the trip if they are part of the trip already)
+-   [x] user can join the Group once they accept

+-   [x] see all expenses
+-   [x] create expense (defaultted to 'even split' upon creation but user can specify)
+-   [x] modify expense

+-   [ ] somehow keep track of how much people owe.
+We are only updating that price when expenses are update but we don't want to calculate every time we need to check how much someone owes
+-   [ ] calculate total amount everyone owes with minimum transaction

 Frontend

 -   [ ] can search people to add to trip from friends list and email (exclude the people who are already in the trip)
+-   [ ] create Group
+-   [ ] invite users to Groups using friends list or email
+-   [ ] user have a list of groups they are invited to
+-   [ ] can accept or decline group

+    -   [ ] decline deletes group invitation
+    -   [ ] accept takes user to another page where they will select which expenses to add themselves into
+        -   User can only add themselves into expenses that are specified to be evenly distributted (reason: if an expense is manually calculated, we can assume that a user spent time to figure out how much each person owes whether it be through raw data or by percentages)

+-   [ ] update Group name
+-   [ ] create expense
+-   [ ] update expense

+    Expenses splitting options:

+    -   can split evenly: can specify who to include or not include (all include and all not included are is seen as same thing)
+    -   can split with raw numbers (can only add expense if total is properly added to total.
+If total=10, can't have user1 pay 3 and user2 pay 4.
+Has to add up to total(10))
+    -   can split using percentage ( same conecept as above)

+-   might have to update backend Expense model to know if an exepnse was specified to EVEN SPLIT
+    -   this will be useful for the people invited later on after items are added

 ## BUILD: